-Both these paints can be purchsed here in the ‘Shop’.
-All proceeds will be recycled back into the project.
-Or if you have a public facing space, are a community group or project that would like to use either of these paints, you can apply to have some.
-We like interesting collaborations.
+All proceeds from any sales we make are recycled back into the programme which supports local events, volunteers, production.
+If you run a public space, are a community group or project that would like to use either of these paints, you can apply to have some.
+Please email us.

 IL tin exterior grade wall paint Six Bells Red 1st ed.
 2020